 It made us think, out of those 12,000 how many could have been saved with more research and awareness, improving techniques during the golden hour and increasing the number of Level I pediatric trauma centers?
 There are so many children that could survive with the better treatments for head, chest and other severe injuries.

 Somebody had to do it and we felt that it was a great opportunity for us to make a difference in families’ lives.
 My brother lost one of his kids at a very young age.
 Ray Dobson, a friend of mine, lost two of his kids and we knew a lot of different people through the years that lost children and grandchildren.
 We knew many of them could have been saved in a different situation.
 That’s what drives us to make a difference.

 I’m not a very patient person, as anyone can tell you.
-I like to see things move, but you have to consider what it takes to engage the right people and collaborate with the right hospitals.
+I like to see things move, but you have to consider what it takes to engage the right people and collaborate with the Legacy Healing Facility.
 Our vision was for the Institute to be bigger than just a quick fix or one time project.
 We wanted to solve this problem as our legacy to injured kids everywhere.
 It may take 30 years from now but our vision is that we’ll make a difference in kids’ lives.

 I have a friend whose child was paralyzed from a bad accident.
 His child will never be able to walk or talk again.
 It has deeply affected their family and they struggle every day.
 We always wonder about this little boy who is paralyzed, with the right research or the right intervention or the right rehabilitation when he was injured, could we have made a difference in his outcome?